-Calrec releases Automixer for Apollo, Artemis consoles
+Calrec Releases Automixer for Apollo, Artemis Consoles

+“When you’re mixing for live TV, there are many variables to control, and if you have a segment with a good number of guests on set, you have to ride the faders to control the voices in the midst of everything else you’re doing.
+The more guests on set, the more faders there are to adjust,” Davidson said.
+“Automixer is so intuitive that you can pretty much leave the faders at zero, and they will mix themselves.”

+“It’s like having many hands operating the fader levels.
+All you have to pay attention to are the gain structure and the output levels,” said José Alfredo Alanís, audio engineer at Mexico’s Grupo Televisa.
+“The microphones are clean, without the annoying reflections from the floor or the holes between the guest and the main anchor.”

-Automixers can be selected on a channel-by-channel basis to be placed in the singal path pre-EQ, prefader or postfader.
-Upstand metering can be configured to show Automixer attenuation alongside signal level on each path.
+Automixers can be selected on a channel-by-channel basis to be placed in the signal path pre-EQ, prefader or postfader.
+Upstand metering can also be configured to show attenuation alongside signal level on each path.

 The latest product and technology information